benders5e/benders5e/bender.md

 If you want to include this class in a regular D&D 5e campaign, at 6th level bending attacks count as magical for the purposes of overcoming resistance and immunity to nonmagical attacks and damage.

 A custom character sheet that reflects the modifications made to regular 5e abilities, skills, etc. can be found [here](https://).

-### Other classes in this setting
-#### Chi blocker
-Modified Monk; you learn to interfere with the flow of chi in an opponent's body.
-A maximum of X times per long rest, when you hit another creature with a melee weapon attack, you can attempt to block their flow of chi.
-The target must succeed on a Constitution saving throw or be stunned until the end of your next turn.

-#### Kyoshi Warrior
-Modified Fighter, uses fans; with specific bending attack defusion maneuvers

-#### Swordmaster
-Modified Fighter (Samurai or Battlemaster), similar to Sokka's training; with specific bending attack defusion maneuvers

 ### Credits
 * Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).